aless80/DeepSee_TimeCharts/README.md

 6) Open the PortletAmcharts dashboard.

-### Issues
+### Limitations
 The default filter control is not used when you first load the dashboard.
-This has been ProdLogged
+This has been ProdLogged.

-### Limitations
+The current implementation of onApplyFilters calls renderContents.
+This makes the filters work but renderContents runs two times at startup.
+This has to be ProdLogged.